saylordotorg/course_polsc312/Unit07.md

+---
+layout: default
+title: "POLSC312: International Organizations"
+course_description: "An exploration of the theories and functions of international organizations and their relation to global cooperation.
+Examines the various types of contemporary international organizations and discusses the ways in which their roles and methods of operation address global problems."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Future Considerations for International Organizations** <span id="7"></span>
 *As the final unit for this course we will simultaneously take a look